Evaluation Committee/ Panel

 In the process of identifying suppliers, agencies may wish to follow a formal process.
 Many agencies issue official documents, including:

-These formal requests should be based on templates that will allow users to build a more accurate view of the product or service and their availability in the context of operation.
+These formal requests should be based on templates that will allow to build a more accurate opinion about the product or service that we pretend to acquire and its availability in the context we are working.

 Any procurement for goods or services should be built upon needs.
 Once the needs are identified measured and planned by a team or individual within an agency, they should be formally communicated to the organisation´s procurement team, usually through a formally defined a Purchase Request specifying: